Balangay: History

 "Balangay" is a general term and thus applies to several different types of traditional boats in various ethnic groups in the Philippines.
 In common usage, it refers primarily to the balangay of the Visayas and Mindanao islands, which were primarily inter-island trading ships, cargo transports, and warships.
 Large balangay (especially warships), including the Butuan boats, are commonly equipped with large double-outriggers which support paddling and fighting platforms, in which case, they can be generically referred to as paraw or tilimbao (also tinimbao, from timbao, "outrigger").
 Balangay warships, along with the larger karakoa, were regularly used for raiding (mangayaw) by Visayan warriors.
-It is believed that they may have been the "Pi-sho-ye" raiders described as regularly attacking Chinese settlements in the coast of Fujian in the 12th century AD.
+It is believed that they may have been the "Pi-sho-ye" raiders described as regularly attacking Chinese settlements on the coast of Fujian in the 12th century AD.

 In Tagalog regions, the balangay or barangay has the same functions as in the southern islands but differ in that it is constructed through the sewn-plank technique, rather than through dowels.

 In the province of Cagayan in Northern Luzon, the balangay of the Ibanag people were predominantly used within the Cagayan River system, but were also sometimes used as coastal trade ships, reaching as far as the Ilocos Region.
 They were mainly used as cargo and fishing ships and differed from other balangay in being much smaller with a shallower draft.